AMICI-dev/AMICI/documentation/python_installation.rst

 Some general remarks:

+* Consider using the `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/install-win10>>`_ and follow the instructions for installation on linux.
 * Install all libraries in a path not containing white spaces, e.g. directly under C:.
 * Replace the following paths according to your installation.